awsdocs/amazon-api-gateway-developer-guide/doc_source/enable-cors-for-resource-using-swagger-importer-tool.md

-# Enable CORS on a Resource Using the API Gateway Import API<a name="enable-cors-for-resource-using-swagger-importer-tool"></a>
+# Enable CORS on a resource using the API Gateway import API<a name="enable-cors-for-resource-using-swagger-importer-tool"></a>

 If you are using the [API Gateway Import API](api-gateway-import-api.md), you can set up CORS support using an OpenAPI file\.
 You must first define an `OPTIONS` method in your resource that returns the required headers\.